pingi14/LIRR/README.md

 - 2020 experienced the largest decline in OTP Performance (Suspected reason - COVID), but then a rapid incline incurred 12 months later
 ![Picture3a](https://github.com/user-attachments/assets/28e7e7f3-6b25-4214-9873-2120e250931f)

-- as per point 1, the Far Rockaway line achieved the most months between 2015 to 2024 OTP exceeding 90%.
+- as per first dot point, the Far Rockaway line achieved the most months between 2015 to 2024 OTP exceeding 90%.
 - The spike in performance at the end of 2021 showed 7 out of 11 lines (64%) achieving over 90% OTP in all months
 ![Picture4a](https://github.com/user-attachments/assets/98622903-b610-4884-a6b5-a1aa0820a356)